Book an

 What Defines Cleft Lip and Palate?

 Orofacial clefts are congenital anomalies involving the failure of facial structures to fuse during early embryonic development.
-A cleft lip occurs when the tissues forming the upper lip do not join completely before birth, while a cleft palate involves an opening in the roof of the mouth that can affect both the hard and soft palate.
+A cleft lip occurs when the tissues forming the upper lip do not join completely before birth, while a cleft palate involves an opening in the roof of the mouth that can affect both the hard and soft palates.
 Current 2024 data show that these conditions affect 1 in 700 births worldwide (1), necessitating early multidisciplinary intervention.
 This structural disruption requires precise surgical reconstruction to restore normal feeding and speech functions.
 Identifying the underlying etiology of these defects is the next step in clinical management.

 Causes of Cleft Lip and Palate